 - Cut the pork belly into 2cm x 3cm chunks.
 (Don't cut them up too thin else they will melt away into nothing!)

-- In a skillet or heavy bottomed pot, set the heat to medium and add in the pork belly to start browning it.
+- In a skillet or heavy-bottomed pot, set the heat to medium and add in the pork belly to start browning it.
 (Be careful at this point.
 Pork belly splatters a lot!
-Use a lid as a shield to deflect some of that hot oil away from you :))
+Use a lid as a shield to deflect some of that hot oil away from you, if you have to!)

 - When you have browned the pork belly halfway through, add in the onions, garlic and ginger to brown them as well.

-- Once all the pork belly has been browned, add in the five spice, beer, rice vinegar, broth, soy sauce, dark soy sauce, shaoxing cooking wine, sugar.
+- Once all the pork belly has been browned, stir in 1 teaspoon Chinese five spice powder, 1 cup beer, 2 tablespoons rice vinegar, 3 cups beef broth, 3 tablespoons soy sauce, 2 tablespoons dark soy sauce, 1 tablespoon Chinese rice cooking wine, 2-3 small Chinese yellow rock sugar (or 3 tablespoons of regular sugar).

 - Set the stove to high and bring everything to a vigorous boil and boil it for 15 minutes

-- Serve with white rice, plain noodles or roasted potatoesmashed potatoes (we liked fries! 🙂 )
+- Serve with white rice, plain noodles or roasted potatoes, mashed potatoes or fries.

 Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites, however I provide these links to make items easier to find if you cannot purchase this locally and I would never recommend anything I don’t own myself or highly recommend.
 I would prefer you buy your items locally if possible to support your local shops (and chances are they are cheaper locally as well!) 🙂